lancechuangdev/prism/protocol/README.md

 Apply the same process to other contracts as needed.

-## TODO: production asset support

-Before accepting real assets such as USDT, WETH, or WBTC:
+## TODO: production asset support before accepting real assets such as USDT, WETH, or WBTC

 - [x] normalize pool calculations and global token-quantity minimums for tokens with different decimals;
-- replace the global normalized minimums with independently configurable per-token or per-pool minimums;
+-  [ ] replace the global normalized minimums with independently configurable per-token or per-pool minimums;
-- replace every raw `transfer`, `transferFrom`, and `approve` call in `PrismPool` with `SafeERC20`, including zero-reset-compatible approvals, before supporting arbitrary mainnet tokens;
+-  [ ] replace every raw `transfer`, `transferFrom`, and `approve` call in `PrismPool` with `SafeERC20`, including zero-reset-compatible approvals, before supporting arbitrary mainnet tokens;
-- correct and test the repayment-interest units;
+-  [ ] correct and test the repayment-interest units;
+-  [ ] add explicit wrapped-asset UX, since native ETH and BTC are not ERC-20 tokens.

+## TODO: Chainlink and Uniswap adapters

 - [x] provide Chainlink Data Feed and Uniswap V3 production integrations while retaining mocks for local development;
-- replace the direct, single-pool Uniswap V3 configuration with automatic route discovery that compares available pools and fee tiers, supports multi-hop routes when appropriate, and applies explicit liquidity and price-impact limits;
+-  [ ] replace the direct, single-pool Uniswap V3 configuration with automatic route discovery that compares available pools and fee tiers, supports multi-hop routes when appropriate, and applies explicit liquidity and price-impact limits;
-- remove on-chain QuoterV2 calls from repayment and liquidation because Uniswap quoting is gas-intensive and intended for off-chain simulation; obtain reviewable quotes during proposal preparation and execute swaps with independently enforced on-chain input/output limits;
+-  [ ] remove on-chain QuoterV2 calls from repayment and liquidation because Uniswap quoting is gas-intensive and intended for off-chain simulation; obtain reviewable quotes during proposal preparation and execute swaps with independently enforced on-chain input/output limits;
-- add explicit wrapped-asset UX, since native ETH and BTC are not ERC-20 tokens.

 ## TODO: Position-token redemption warning